-2.61 The disconnection or right not to supply a utility services is a crucial weapon in the fight to ensure that utility companies cover their costs, as part of a wider program to tackle non-payment and manage accounts receivable.
-Unless supplies can be refused or curtailed, consumers have little incentive to pay the required tariffs.

-2.62 There are various obstacles to the introduction of a successful refusal to supply and disconnection policy-the most obvious being political resistance at either national or local level to the notion of non-supply or disconnection.
-To be a credible threat, a regulation to permit refusal and disconnection (and reconnection when debts are paid off unless there has been unauthorized connection in the first place) must be accompanied by a series of actions by the Government positively to affirm that it is serious about introducing a policy of total countrywide enforcement.
+- 2.60 The disconnection or right not to supply utility services is a crucial weapon in the fight to ensure that utility companies cover their costs, as part of a wider program to tackle nonpayment and manage accounts receivable.
+Unless supplies can be refused or curtailed, consumers have little incentive to pay the required tariffs. - 2.61 There are various obstacles to the introduction of a successful refusal to supply and disconnection policy-the most obvious being political resistance at either the national or local level to the notion of nonsupply or disconnection.
+To be a credible threat, a regulation to permit refusal and disconnection (and reconnection when debts are paid off unless there has been an unauthorized connection in the first place) must be accompanied by a series of actions by the government to affirm positively that it is serious about introducing a policy of total countrywide enforcement.